Living in a van when you have environmental illness

 A pod mounted on the roof can provide a lot of extra storage, and it is outside your airspace too.

-One person we know bought a tiny trailer to pull after the van.
-It is only about four feet (1.3 meters) tall, and still provides a lot of storage.
+One person we know bought a tiny trailer to pull after her van.
+It is only about four feet (1.3 meters) tall, with a hinged lid and still provides a lot of storage.

 If there is a trailer hitch on the van, you could install a little platform on it to store some things, such as a propane tank for cooking.

 Many people have some sort of storage space they visit weekly, or just a few times a year.
 This can be a shed in a friend’s yard or it can be a commercial storage unit.
 Make sure to inquire about their use of pesticides.